sebastianfeldmann/crontab/README.md

 ## Features

 Lists all cron jobs with a nice OO interface.
-You can add jobs to a crontab.
+Add jobs to your crontab.

 ## Requirements